tao-bian-nyu/tao-bian-nyu.github.io/cv/index.md

 ### Professional Service

-**The IEEE conferences on CIS & RAM, 2015**

-  * Member of the conference program committee
-  * Track cochair of invited session - New Results in Systems and Control

-**The 55th IEEE Conference on Decision and Control, 2016**
+* Associate Editor of IEEE Transactions on Neural Networks and Learning Systems, starting in 01/2020.

-  * Chair of regular session - Neural Networks
+* Chair of regular session - Neural Networks for the 55th IEEE Conference on Decision and Control, 2016.
+* Member of the conference program committee for the IEEE conferences on CIS & RAM, 2015.

 ### Referee Service